MaeveOfFae/romance-realism/docs/DETECTORS.md

 5. Update docs.
    - Add a short bullet to `README.md` if the detector is user-facing.

+## Scene state vs. reminders

+- Scene state (like `scene.unresolvedBeats`) is **reference** data stored in `chatState`.
+- Reminders are emitted as scored candidates and then:
+  - merged into a stage UI note, and/or
+  - queued one-shot into the next `systemMessage` when prompt injection is enabled.

 ## Debugging

 - Set `ui_debug_scoring: 1` to expose scored candidates in the in-iframe “Explain scoring” panel.
 - Candidate `debug` fields should be JSON-serializable where possible.